 Market hours vary, but they commonly open mid-morning and close early and mid-evening (6-9pm).

 Saturdays, Sundays and the long Easter weekend, in particular, can get quite busy.
 I once visited the Schönbrunn market, for example, on a Good Friday, which was delightful.
-However, other folk had the same idea; viewing the craft stalls proved easy enough, but the food stalls had queues.
+However, other folk had the same idea; viewing the craft stalls proved easy enough, but the food stalls had long queues.

 The main markets